 As we saw previously, Kiel will sometimes leave the pivot space open for a centre-back to move into at the last moment before receiving.
 Their invention in the first phase doesn’t stop there, however.
 Sometimes, they can be seen engaging in up to four seperate rotations in the same build-up sequence.
 The clips below show examples of this.
 The opponent’s marking scheme is such that none of the keeper’s short-passing options represent true potential for progressing the play.
 In order to increase the time on the ball for each receiver, the Kiel players engage in a series of rotations.

-On this ocassion, the attempt isn’t quite succesful.
+On the second ocassion, the attempt isn’t quite succesful.
 However, it is an extreme example of using rotations in build-up to create time and space for a free man to progress the play.
-Against less focused and diligent opponent’s, at least one of the rotations would have likely created the opportunity to progress the play.
+Against less focused and diligent opponent’s, at least one of the rotations would have likely created the opportunity to advance the attack.

-Overall, it is clear that rotations can be used to create the free man in each attacking zone.
+Overall, it is clear that rotations can be used to create the free player in each attacking zone.
 Confusion over who to mark, and a general disorientating effect can create moments of seperation between attackers and defenders, giving the former just enough time and space to progress with the ball.

-To conclude, the benefits of having a free man in the attack, unmarked or untracked by defending players, can be enjoyed in a number of ways.
-False implications can be used to shift defenders out of passing lanes and break cover shadows to find a free man between the lines.
+To conclude, the benefits of having a free player in the attack, unmarked or untracked by defenders, can be enjoyed in a number of ways.
+False implications can be used to shift defenders away from their mark to find a free man between the lines.
 Equally, simple third man runs can take advantage of defender’s tendency to focus on the first and second attacking player.
 Rotations, blindside movements, overloads to isolate have also been discussed, while the principle of arriving in space instead of standing in it, can also aid attacking teams in creating free players ahead of the ball.